-"Constrained Area" shall mean: (a) the In-City area, including any areas subject to transmission constraints within the In-City area that give rise to significant locational market power; and (b) any other area in the New York Control Area that has been identified by the ISO as subject to transmission constraints that give rise to significant locational market power, and that has been approved by the Commission for designation as a Constrained Area.
+"Constrained Area" shall mean: (a) the In-City area, including any areas subject to transmission constraints within the In-City area that give rise to significant locational market power; and (b) any other area in the New York Control Area that has been identified by the NYISOISO as subject to transmission constraints that give rise to significant locational market power, and that has been approved by the Commission for designation as a Constrained Area.

-"Electric Facility" shall mean a Generator or an electric transmission facility.
+"Electric Facility" shall mean a Generatorn electric generation resource or an electric transmission facility.

-"Market Party" shall mean any person or entity that is a buyer or a seller in, or that makes bids or offers to buy or sell in, or that schedules or seeks to schedule Transactions with the ISO in or affecting any of the ISO Administered Markets, or any combination of the foregoing.
+"Market Party" shall mean any person or entity that is a buyer or a seller of in, or that makes bids or offers to buy or sell in, or that schedules or seeks to schedule transactions with the ISO in or affecting any of the ISO-Administered Markets, or any combination of the foregoing.

-"New Capacity" shall mean a new Generator, a substantial addition to the capacity of an existing Generator, or the reactivation of all or a portion of a Generator that has been out of service for five years or more that commences commercial service after the effective date of this definition.
+"New Capacity" shall mean a new Generator, generating unit, a substantial addition to the capacity of an existing unitGenerator, or the reactivation of all or a portion of a unitGenerator that has been out of service for five years or more that commences commercial service after the effective date of this definition.